Course syllabus

 Collaboration

 Collaboration with classmates is encouraged on homework assignments.
 If you work with a group on homework problems, you are expected to be an active contributor and prepare your own solutions in your own words and writing, and by submitting your work you are attesting that you have met this expectation.
-You should not distribute or accept copies of written solutions or submitted work under any circumstances.
+You should not distribute or accept copies of written solutions or submitted work under any circumstances – not only is this not in keeping with academic integrity policy, but exchanging solutions deprives you and/or your fellow students of learning opportunities.

 Communication and email